chros73/rtorrent-wiki/TORRENT-Watch-directories.md

 Inotify
 -------

 On Linux and using v0.9.7+, you may use inotify to watch a directory, and the provided command is called with the the full path of new files as the first argument.
-Use `method.insert` to define more complex multi-command inotify handlers.
+Use `method.insert` to define more complex multi-command inotify handlers, or when you want to pass additional parameters to a handler command.

 ```ini
 directory.watch.added = "~/Download/watch/", load.start